 Depending on the operator (SFR or Orange), the process is fairly standardized:

-• Package sharing : You don't need to add mobile data specifically for the watch, as it uses your existing mobile data plan.
+- Package sharing : You don't need to add mobile data specifically for the watch, as it uses your existing mobile plan.

-• Restrictions: There may be limits on the number of devices connected, and some options may not be compatible with your current package.
+- Restrictions: There may be limits on the number of connected devices, and some options may not be compatible with your current plan.
 The best thing to do is to contact your SFR or Orange operator directly to clarify these details.

-Before committing yourself, be sure to check all the terms and conditions and consider your personal connectivity needs to choose the most appropriate option.
+Before committing, be sure to carefully review all terms and conditions and consider your personal connectivity needs to choose the most appropriate option.

 Smartwatch eSIM plan: How much data to choose?

-When it comes to selecting an Internet package quantity for your smartwatch, it's essential to understand that these devices generally require less data than other mobile devices.
+When selecting an internet plan for your smartwatch, it is important to understand that these devices generally require less data than other mobile devices.

 Minimum data consumption